raskama/number-theory/biquadratic/documentation.md

 find_culprits_by_trace(trace,k, known_roots = {}):
 ```
 Finds elements with trace `trace` which are sums of `k` squares but are not sums of `k-1` squares.
-Returns them in the list of lists with computed decompositions into the sums of squares.
+Returns them in the list of lists with computed decompositions into the sums of squares (does not return the squares, but their square roots).

 ##### Parameters
 - `k,trace` -- positive int